From Injury To Recovery, A Ballerina Fought To Retire On Her Own Terms

 But I was sort of talked into it.
 I was talked into trying it and I liked the footage that I saw, and I liked the directors and filmmakers that I was working with, especially the cameraman.
 He had done dance films before, so it was very comfortable.
 He knew exactly how to move in the studio, or wherever I was, with me.

 It turned into a supportive thing, in a way.
-It was at times irritating to have a camera crew around me, but at the same time it pushed me to bear myself, to open my story up and to do it with confidence and to do it in a creative way.
+It was at times irritating to have a camera crew around me, but at the same time it pushed me to bare myself, to open my story up and to do it with confidence and to do it in a creative way.

 On showing pain on camera